peachnono/Cheeseria/README.md

 Follow these steps to get your development environment up and running:

 1. Clone the repository:

    ```bash
    git clone https://github.com/peachnono/Cheeseria.git
    ```

 2. Navigate into the project directory:

    ```bash
    cd Cheeseria
    ```

 ## API Endpoints

 For comprehensive API documentation, including detailed descriptions of each endpoint, request/response examples, and error codes, please visit the full documentation at `/api-docs`.
+The UML diagram of this can also be found at the root folder labeled "API Design.png"

 This API provides various endpoints for managing cheeses.
 Below is a list of available routes and their functionalities: